 We have limited technical, managerial and financial resources to determine which of our RAS(ON) Inhibitors should be advanced into further preclinical development, initial clinical trials, later-stage clinical development and potential commercialization.
-From our RAS(ON) Inhibitors that completed our lead optimization phase of preclinical development, we selected RMC-6236, our inhibitor of multiple RAS variants, which we refer to as RAS^{MULTI}(ON), RMC-6291, our inhibitor targeting KRAS^{G12C}(ON) and RMC-8839, our inhibitor targeting KRAS^{G13C}(ON) for IND-enabling preclinical development.
+From our RAS(ON) Inhibitors that completed our lead optimization phase of preclinical development, we selected RMC-6236, our inhibitor of multiple RAS variants, which we refer to as RASMULTI(ON), RMC-6291, our inhibitor targeting KRASG12C(ON), RMC-9805, our inhibitor targeting KRASG12C(ON) and RMC-8839, our inhibitor targeting KRASG13C(ON) for IND-enabling preclinical development and have advanced RMC-6236 and RMC-6291 into clinical development.
 In selecting these or other development candidates, we may make incorrect determinations.
 Our decisions to allocate our research and development, management and financial resources toward particular development candidates or therapeutic areas may not lead to the development of viable commercial products and may divert resources from better opportunities.
 Similarly, our decisions to delay or terminate development programs may also be incorrect and could cause us to miss valuable opportunities.